Elizabeth Randall ASLA

 Principal — Practice Director

-Elizabeth (EB) is fascinated by the ability of cultural and natural history to inform a site’s contemporary use, interpretation, and transformation.
-EB’s resolution of large conceptual ideas into tangible, elegant details has shaped the design and construction of projects across a range of scales and settings.
-Her project work includes the Clark Art Institute, Boston’s Pier 4, and Water Street Tampa, a 53-acre urban district in Florida.
-Most recently she has led the framework plan and site design for Brewster’s Woods, a 143-acre Mass Audubon sanctuary along the Concord River, also home of the Museum of American Bird Art; managed site design for various capital projects at Massachusetts Institute of Technology; and shaped public realm design for portions of Harvard University’s future Enterprise Research Campus.
+Elizabeth (EB) is a Principal at Reed Hilderbrand.
+She is fascinated by the ability of cultural and natural history to inform a site’s contemporary use, interpretation, and transformation.
+EB’s skill in the resolution of large conceptual ideas into tangible, elegant details has shaped the design and construction of award-winning projects across a range of scales and settings.
+Her project work includes the Clark Art Institute, Boston’s Pier 4, Water Street Tampa, a 53-acre urban district in Florida, as well as several private residences.
+Most recently she has managed site design for a number of capital projects at Massachusetts Institute of Technology; shaped public realm design for portions of Harvard University’s Allston Campus; and led the site design at the new Perry Center for Native American Art at Shelburne Museum in Vermont.